 My father gave me a copy of The Memoirs before I went to business school.
 He said if I was going to become a leader, I should learn from the best.
 Grant was a brilliant military tactician, failed businessman and mediocre President.
 But he had, as demonstrated in his writing, tremendous emotional intelligence.

-Emotional intelligence is a greatly under-appreciated quality.
+Emotional intelligence, as it pertains to intelligence, is under-appreciated.
 I love when it appears unexpectedly.
 Like in John Cleese’s autobiography, which include quite a bit of self-examination and some rather painful admissions about his mother.
 According to Cleese, her anger and need for control strongly influenced his development of one of the most successful “angry” characters of all time, Basil Fawlty.

 Another beautifully-written example is the memoirs of American Director Sydney Lumet, ostensible about movie making but really and truly they are Lumet’s brilliant coaxing of others, like Katherine Hepburn, into their best forms.